Knitting threads: types, properties and rules for the selection of yarns

 Content

-To knit or crochet different things,Accessories or toys you need one kind of thread, for embroidery - others.
-Of course, buying them in a specialized store, the easiest way to ask advice from a consultant.
-But without a minimum knowledge of the composition, thickness, properties of yarn used in those or other cases, you will be doomed to buy threads in this way, and rely entirely on the opinion of sellers.
-But today you can order material much easier - just a few clicks in online stores.
-No queues, no counters, no trips to and from the store.
-We looked at the photo, read the description - and chose what you need.
-By the way, needles, needles, patterns for embroidery and other accessories can be bought in the same place.
-Therefore, we offer to understand the varieties of thread and for knitting and embroidering.
+For knitting or crocheting various things,accessories or toys require certain types of thread, while embroidery requires others.
+Of course, when buying them in a specialized store, the easiest way is to ask a consultant for advice.
+But without minimal knowledge about the composition, thickness, and properties of the yarn used in certain cases, you will be doomed to buy threads only in this way, and rely entirely on the opinion of the sellers.
+But today you can order material much easier - in just a few clicks in online stores.
+No lines, no counters, no trips to the store and back.
+We looked at the photo, read the description, and chose what we needed.
+By the way, knitting needles, needles, embroidery patterns and other accessories can be bought there.
+Therefore, we suggest you understand the types of threads for both knitting and embroidery.

 Varieties of yarn